chariotsolutions/phonegap-nfc/INSTALL.md

 The filter can also be more restrictive.
 For example we could only handle TNF_MIME_MEDIA tags with a mime type of 'text/pg'

 	 <property var="uris" value="ndef://2/text/pg" />

-### JavaScript

-The BB10 implementation is 100% JavaScript.
-You must build the code from source.

-	ant build-javascript

-Copy dist/phonegap-nfc-VERSION.js and add it to your www folder

-Include phonegap-nfc-VERSION.js in index.html

-    <script type="text/javascript" src="phonegap-nfc-0.4.2.js"></script>

 ## BlackBerry 7